TormentedGothicPrincess/DungeonExplorer/README.md

 2. Download the latest version of `DungeonExplorerInstaller.msi`.

 ### Step 2: Installation & First Run
-1. Move the `.exe` file to your preferred directory (e.g., a dedicated folder on your Desktop or your game installation directory).
+1. Move the `.msi` file to your preferred directory (e.g., a dedicated folder on your Desktop or your game installation directory).
 2. Launch the application.
 3. *[Optional Step]* Choose a custom install directory.